gamesbook/protograf/docs/source/deck_command.rst

             grid_length=0.18,
             spacing=0.15)

-      By keeping all the other adjustments to the Deck layout - *bleed_fill*, *offset*, *grid_marks* and (possibly) *spacing* - but disabling the drawing of the Card frames by setting ``stroke=None``, the result is a "clean" layout where small mistakes in cutting will mean cards are still retain a fair visual appearance.
+      Here, all the other adjustments to the Deck layout |dash| *bleed_fill*, *offset*, *grid_marks* and (possibly) *spacing* are as above.

+      In this example, drawing of the Card frames is disabled by setting ``stroke=None``.

+      The result is a "clean" layout where small mistakes in cutting will mean cards can still retain a fair visual appearance.

 ===== ======